-Pull up a seat and grab a cold one as the public fight between Stone Brewing and Local Pioneers is continuing to heat up.
+Pull up a seat and grab a cold one.
+The public fight between Stone Brewing and Local Pioneers is continuing to heat up.
 In April of 1996, the Stone Brewing Co.
 (Stone Brewing) filed its first trademark application for STONE.
 The registration covers its “beers and ales” that the company brews.
-Since its humble start, Stone Brewing has grown into a national craft beer brand and is the ninth-largest independent craft brewer in the United States.
-Over the years, Stone Brewing has continued to use and enforce its trademark rights and has continually expanded its business considerably to multiple locations and seasonal beers.
+Since its humble start, Stone Brewing has grown into a national craft beer brand.
+It is currently the ninth-largest independent craft brewer in the United States.
+Over the years, Stone Brewing has continued to use and enforce its trademark rights.
+In fact, it has continually expanded its business considerably to multiple locations and seasonal beers.

 Stone Brewing is No Stranger to Litigation

-A brief search of the Trademark Trial and Appeal Board’s (TTAB) Inquiry System returned 22 results for current proceedings pending before the TTAB and over 80+ proceedings terminated in which the Stone Brewing Co. was a party.
+A brief search of the Trademark Trial and Appeal Board’s (TTAB) Inquiry System returned 22 results for current proceedings pending before the TTAB.
+Over 80+ proceedings were also found terminated in which the Stone Brewing Co. was a party.

 Furthermore, back in the beginning of 2018, Stone Brewing filed a lawsuit against the Molson Coors Beverage Company, known for its Coors and Keystone beer brands.
 The lawsuit alleged that when Keystone changed its packaging to more prominently display the STONE part of its KEYSTONE trademark, it infringed on Stone Brewing’s trademark rights.
 The case is slated to go to trial later this fall.